U.S. EMBASSY WINDHOEK PUBLIC DIPLOMACY SMALL GRANTS PROGRAM

 - JUDICIARY AND LAW ENFORCEMENT

-Programs that will work hand in hand with the Government of Namibia to improve their abilities to effectively plan and implement policies for wildlife conservation.
+Programs that will work hand in hand with the Government of Namibia to strengthen its administration of justice.

 - SOCIAL ENTREPRENEURSHIP